Three Types of Machine Learning

 This is the last phase of Reinforcement Learning.
 After that, you must deploy the training policy representation using, for example, generated C/C++ or CUDA code.

-Let’s now dive into using an example to implement this workflow.
-I will be using the generic dog performing a task and receiving a reward example.
+Let’s now use an example to implement this workflow.
+I will use the generic dog to perform a task and receive a reward.
 Let’s first define what is what.

 The overall goal for this task is to train the dog to complete a specific task within an environment.
 For example, the Agent is the dog, and the Environment is the owner and the dog’s surroundings.